Here’s Our Latest Infographic

 As seen in the infographic, pigging systems offers many advantages to companies that process liquids.
 These include significantly increasing product yield, reducing water usage and minimising waste.
 Pigging also improves efficiency, due to recovering valuable product that would otherwise go to waste while saving time and resources.

 Pigging also offers the additional advantage of faster product changeovers and less downtime.
-What’s more, because pigging systems reduce waste and associated disposal costs, they also help improve environmental sustainability.
+What’s more, because pigging systems reduce waste and associated disposal costs, they also help companies improve environmental sustainability.

 Pigging systems also give a high return on investment (ROI), with rapid payback (typically less than 12 months).